-Using a VPN on a company-owned computer is the only way to ensure data security traveling through an unsafe network.
+Using a secure VPN on a company-owned computer is the only way to ensure data security while traveling through an unsafe network.

 An operating system and a VPN that the organization has authorized should always be used when accessing the corporate network from a remote location.